 - Ask your doctor or dentist if artificial saliva might be helpful for you.

-Drink at least 8 to 12 cups of liquid each day, not including coffee, tea, or other drinks that have caffeine in them.
+Drink at least 8 to 12 cups (2 to 3 liters) of liquid each day, not including coffee, tea, or other drinks that have caffeine in them.

 If pills are hard to swallow, try crushing them and mixing them with ice cream or another soft food.
 Ask your doctor or pharmacist before crushing your medicines.
 Some medicines do not work when crushed.

 You may feel tired after a few days.
 If you feel tired: